Prostitution in Algeria: Rahbat al-Jammal

 During Ottoman rule, resting stops, khans, were built for travellers and their horse and camels.
 In Constantine, the khans were located at Rahbat al-Jammal.
 Following the French occupation, the buildings were turned into brothels for the French soldiers.
 The city elders forbade Algerian women from entering the street.
 Although the brothels closed down in the 1980s, the ban on women entering the street continues to the present times.

 Post-independence

 As a result of Arabization of the country, the rise of Islamism and the civil unrest following the economic downturn caused by the 1980s oil glut, brothels were banned in 1982, forcing many of the prostitutes to work on the streets.
-However, some of the counties 171 brothels were allowed to remain open under the close scrutiny of the police.
+However, some of the country's 171 brothels were allowed to remain open under the close scrutiny of the police.
 In 2011 there were 19 supervised brothels operating.
 By 2015, the number of brothels operating with the complicity of the Algerian authorities had reduced to two.